Andre Hollins and Austin Hollins are the faces off the Gophers backcourt. They have been for the last three years.

-But it was a different tandem of Gophers guards running the court at Williams Arena on Friday night.
+But a different tandem of Gophers guards ran the court at Williams Arena on Friday night.

-“Those two guys on this team, they’re fearless,” Gophers head coach Richard Pitino said.
+“Those two guys on this team, they’re fearless,” head coach Richard Pitino said.

-Smith showed his fearlessness in the second half.
-He hit a three off the bounce that left Pitino shaking his head.
+Smith showed his fearlessness in the second half when he hit a three off the bounce that left Pitino shaking his head.
 That triple sparked a run of 13 consecutive points from Smith en route to finishing with a career high 19.